 Check out our roundup of the most interesting colors to pair with pink, then get painting.

-We've already declare it our new favorite (honorary) neutral, so it's no surprise that subtle sage green brings all of its versatile, muted elegance to a marriage with pink.
+We've already declared it our new favorite (honorary) neutral, so it's no surprise that sage green brings all of its versatile, muted elegance to a marriage with pink.
 Red accents in pillows and a rug make the same feel a bit more eclectic.